Which Hawaiian Island Should You Visit?

 Kauaʻi is the oldest and smallest isle in the main Hawaiian islands.
 The island is best known for its strong local character and striking landscapes.
 Natural wonders dominate Kauai, and outdoorsy types will value Kauai’s many hiking trails and quiet beaches.
 Nightlife is basically nonexistent on Kauai, but visitors who enjoy an occasional libation will hold the island’s breweries and distilleries in esteem.

-East Side and Lihue: There are endless outdoor activities in this area of Kauai, from kicking back at the beach and exploring hiking trails to paddling up the Wailua River.
+East Side and Lihue: There are endless outdoor activities in this area of Kauai, from kicking back at the beach and exploring hiking trails to paddling up the Wailua River or finding Kauaiʻs secrets on an ATV or zipline tour.
 This region is also home to boutiquey small towns and several lovely resorts, making it ideal for families.

 North Shore: Kauai’s lush north shore is the gateway to the Na Pali Coast.
 Here, isolated beaches, streaming waterfalls, and country villages abound.
 Travelers looking for a quiet getaway in a striking setting will enjoy Kauai’s north shore.